hyperledger/indy-hipe/text/connection-protocol/README.md

 #### Request processing
 After receiving the connection request, the _inviter_ evaluates the provided DID and DIDDoc according to the DID Method Spec.

-The _inviter_ should check the information presented with the keys used in the wire-level message transmission to esure they match.
+The _inviter_ should check the information presented with the keys used in the wire-level message transmission to ensure they match.

-TODO: Specify error transmission back to _invitee_ in the event an error is found.
-TODO: Specify error transmission back to _invitee_ in the event the request is rejected.

 If the _inviter_ wishes to accept the connection, they will persist the received information in their wallet.
 They will then either update the provisional connection information to rotate the key, or provision a new DID entirely.
 The choice here will depend on the nature of the DID used in the invitation.

 The _inviter_ will then craft a connection response using the newly updated or provisioned information.

+#### Request Errors

+request_rejected

+reasons:

+- unsupported DID method for provided DID
+- Expired Invitation
+- DID Doc Invalid
+- Unsupported key type
+- Unsupported endpoint protocol

+request_processing_error

+- unknown processing error

 ## 2. Connection Response